Pupil Premium

 -

-High levels of deprivation, over 95% of school population live in most deprived areas
+High levels of deprivation, with approximately 98% of our families living in the most deprived areas according to IDACI indicators.

 -